 I would get to enjoy the view from “the other side” It was fun to have my name on this list at the Marriott in Oakland California amongst the other very familiar instructor names in the last half of the alphabet…

 Below, you can see organizers Elaine Gray and Connie Anderholm (at the computer keyboard).Connie has woven with me many a time on my visits up to Humboldt County.
 They are checking-in instructor Tracy Shapiro (with whom I have also woven up in Humboldt!).
 Tracy taught a basket-making workshop.
-It was so much fun running into my students and familiar faces all over the place.
-I had a whole new group of backstrap weaving friends with whom to mingle from the Foothill Guild in Nevada City.
-I had concluded a workshop with them the previous day.
+It was so much fun running into my on and off-line weaving friends with familiar faces all over the place.
+I had a whole new group of backstrap weaving friends that I had just sent time with weaving with whom to mingle.

 I shared my room with Jennifer Moore.
 We had met in Santa Fe prior to Jennifer’s trip to Tinkuy 2013 in Cusco, Peru and it was fun to catch up with her post-trip and hear about her experience there.
 So much catching up to do in such a short space of time…a mere two and a half days.